MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/passportforwork-csp.md

 - If you configure this policy setting, the PIN length must be greater than or equal to this number.

-- If you do not configure this policy setting, the PIN length must be greater than or equal to 4.
+- If you don't configure this policy setting, the PIN length must be greater than or equal to 4.

 > [!NOTE]
-> If the above specified conditions for the minimum PIN length are not met, default values will be used for both the maximum and minimum PIN lengths.
+> If the above specified conditions for the minimum PIN length aren't met, default values will be used for both the maximum and minimum PIN lengths.
 <!-- Device-{TenantId}-Policies-PINComplexity-MinimumPINLength-Description-End -->

 <!-- Device-{TenantId}-Policies-PINComplexity-MinimumPINLength-Editable-Begin -->